fibanez6/ai-python-smart-recipe-shoplist/ai-agentless-recipe-shoplist/README.md

 # AI Recipe Shoplist 🤖🛒

-An intelligent Python 3.11+ application that analyzes recipe websites, extracts ingredients using AI, and searches multiple grocery stores for matching products.
-This project demonstrates AI-powered recipe analysis with real-world grocery store integration.
+AI Recipe Shoplist is an intelligent Python 3.11+ application that analyzes recipe websites, extracts ingredients using AI, and searches multiple grocery stores for matching products.
+It demonstrates AI-powered recipe analysis with real-world grocery store integration and a modern web interface.

 > **📋 Note**: This project uses modern Python tooling with `uv` for fast dependency management and includes a comprehensive web interface with clickable product links.